 Filters

-Filters define which trades you care about.
-They combine trader performance criteria, market attributes, trade parameters, and manual whitelists/blacklists into a reusable configuration.
+Filters define which trades or market events you care about.
+They combine trader performance criteria, market attributes, trade parameters, notification subscriptions, and manual whitelists/blacklists into a reusable configuration.
 Every Automation is powered by a filter.

 Looking for starting shapes?
 Most users build one of four canonical filter setups (Whitelist, Cohort, Hybrid, or Specialist).
 See Filter Setups for step-by-step recipes.
 This page is the component-level field reference.